Skip to main content

 • Fork philosophy: lean core, stable contracts, correct naming

-• If new extension: @wednesdayai/* scope, plugin-sdk contract, no workspace:* in dependencies
+• If new extension: @wednesdayai/* scope, plugin-sdk contract, openclaw pinned to 2026.3.2, no workspace:* in dependencies

-• If touching plugin-sdk exports: no any, no breaking changes without migration path
+• If touching plugin-sdk exports: no any, no breaking changes without a migration path

 • CHANGELOG.md updated for user-facing changes